LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="RemoveEmail-delete-">Account Remove Email (DELETE)</h4>
- Use this API to Remove emails from a user Account [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-email-delete)
+ Use this API to Remove emails from a user Account.

 ```java